martin-ueding/vigilant-crypto-snatch/README.md

 ### Start

+To run on Bitstamp call

+`while true; do ./vigilant_crypto_snatch.py --marketplace=Bitstamp; done`

+to run on Kraken call

-Then just call `while true; do ./vigilant_crypto_snatch.py; done` in the directory in which you cloned the project (e.g. /home/pi/vigilant-crypto-snatch) and let it run.
+`while true; do ./vigilant_crypto_snatch.py --marketplace=Kraken; done`

+in the directory in which you cloned the project (e.g. /home/pi/vigilant-crypto-snatch) and let it run.
 When you want to quit press

 <kbd>Ctrl</kbd>+<kbd>C</kbd>.